 The organization needed to upgrade its existing end-of-life analog network, while also moving to a new spectrum band in order to comply with recent Australian Communications and Media Authority regulations.

-Following the pilot phase (stage one) of seven sites deployed in the Monaro region, Tait has since deployed a further 16 sites to the NSW Far South West (stages two and three) which were completed on schedule and have delivered approximately 20% improvement in coverage compared to analog.
+Following the pilot phase (stage one), of the seven sites deployed in the Monaro region, Tait, in close collaboration with FRNSW, has since deployed a further six regions (60 sites) for FRNSW and three regions (42 sites) for NSW State Emergency Service (SES).
+The sites spread across the state, including a Black Spot remediation at one site, and were completed on schedule.
+Since completion, the new sites have delivered approximately a 20% improvement in coverage compared to analog, with considerably better audio.